neurostuff/meta-analysis-book/_sources/tutorials.md

 Seeing the mask covers the whole brain, she moves on to check the peak coordinates reported from all the {term}`analyses <analysis>` included in the {term}`meta-analysis`.
-In this step, she can see which coordinates are outside the mask and if there is an unusual distribution of coordinates (e.g., they are all on the left side of the brain, or many appear to be in white matter tracts).
+In this step, she can see which coordinates are outside the mask and if there is an unusual distribution of coordinates (e.g., are they are all on the left side of the brain? are there many coordinates in white matter tracts?).

-She confirms that the meta-analytic parameters she chose in the specification match what is inside the report.
+She confirms that the meta-analytic parameters she chose in the specification match what is in the report.
 Then she can interactively view the results to see where the significant clusters are located.
 Remembering her training, Dr. Lytical recalls the Activation Likelihood Estimation creates values that can be interpreted as the probability that a voxel is activated given the {term}`studies <study>` included in the {term}`meta-analysis`.
-The z-values she is looking at represent the significance of that activation relative to a baseline of the voxel's expected activation if all the foci were randomly distributed across the brain.
+The Z-values she is looking at represent the significance of that activation relative to a baseline of the voxel's expected activation if all the foci were randomly distributed across the brain.
-And the z-scores have been corrected with FDR (False Discovery Rate) correction, to help control for false positives.
+And the Z-scores have been corrected with FDR (False Discovery Rate) correction, to help control for false positives.

 She identifies clusters in the Default Mode Network (DMN) and Executive Cognition Network (ECN).
-These networks are considered task negative and task positive networks respectively.
+In the literature, these networks are considered task negative and task positive networks, respectively.
 Since we did not differentiate between whether the coordinates included in the {term}`meta-analysis` represented an increase or decrease in activation, Dr. Lytical cannot make any inferences about whether the nAChR agonists increased or decreased activation in these regions, merely that {term}`studies <study>` tended to report significant coordinates within these regions.
 As a follow up analysis, Dr. Anna Lytical could label the {term}`analyses <analysis>` as either "activation" or "deactivation" and run a separate {term}`meta-analysis` for each category.